-- At the age of 25 and a member of the Whig political party, Walpole became MP for Castle Rising in Norfolk, a position previously held by his father.
+- As a member of the Whig political party, at the age of 25 Walpole became MP for Castle Rising in Norfolk - position previously held by his father.

 - He rose through the ranks rapidly but in 1712 rival party the Tories accused him of corruption in the matter of two forage contracts for Scotland and he was pronounced 'guilty of a high breach of trust and notorious corruption'.
 He was imprisoned in the Tower of London for six months.

 - In 1714, Queen Anne died with no direct heir and as her second cousin (and her closest non-Roman Catholic relative), George I ascended to the throne.
-He believed the Tories didn't support his claim to the throne and subsequently the Whigs assumed power, staying there for the next 50 years.
+He believed the Tories didn't support his claim to the throne and subsequently the Whigs assumed power, remining in power for the next 50 years.

 - In 1720, the British government were embroiled in the South Sea Bubble Scandal.
-The government made a deal whereby the South Sea Trading company assumed the national debt of Great Briatin in return for lucrative bonds.
-It was assumed the company would reap a huge profit from this exchange and shares in the company soared, many in company invested - Walpole himself sold his shares for a 1000% profit.
+The government made a deal whereby the South Sea Trading company assumed the national debt of Great Britain in return for lucrative bonds.
+It was assumed the company would reap a huge profit from this exchange and shares in the company soared.
+Walpole himself sold his shares for a 1000% profit.
 However, eventually the company collapsed and shares plummeted.

 - After a number of the cabinet were imprisoned or died in disgrace for causing this financial crisis, as the most senior figure left in the party, Walpole was appointed First Lord of the Treasury, Chancellor of the Exchequer and Leader of the House of Commons.
 During his tenure he played an important role in restoring the damage caused by the financial crisis.
 He is now considered to be the first de facto Prime Minister of Great Britain and the longest serving, remaining in the position for over 20 years.

-- George II gifted Walpole 10 Downing Street in 1735, but Walpole decided the building should be the residence of the First Lord of the Treasury rather than belonging to him personally.
+- George II gifted Walpole 10 Downing Street in 1735, but Walpole decided the building should be the residence of the First Lord of the Treasury rather than his own.